-Types of adoptionThere are many different types of adoption:
+Types of adoption:

-All legal ties between the child and its biological parents cease on adoption.
-This means for instance that the child gets right of inheritance from its adoptive parents and their relatives and the adoptive parents get right of inheritance from the child.
+All legal ties between the adoptee and the biological parents cease on adoption.
+This means for instance, that the adoptee gets right of inheritance from the adoptive parents and their relatives.

-Approval as adoptive parents
+Requirements for adoptive parents

-Requirements for adoptive parentsThe general requirements for approval are:
+The general requirements for approval are:

 There may be specific requirements that must be met for different types of adoption.